 d.
 Improvements that increase the energy efficiency of the building, while retaining its historic integrity, may also be considered.
 Such improvements may include: rainwater harvesting, renewable energies, attic and floor insulation, interior window insulation, and radiant barriers.

 e.
-The Landmark Commission will review the scope of work in order to ensure conformance with the Design Standards for Historic Properties of Galveston, Texas.
+The Historic Preservation Officer will review the scope of work in order to ensure conformance with the Design Standards for Historic Properties of Galveston, Texas.

 f.
-Upon approval and verification by the Landmark Commission, the request will be forwarded to the City Council for final approval.
+After work is completed and upon approval and verification by the Landmark Commission, the request will be forwarded to the City Council for final approval.

 g.
 The tax “freeze” is transferable upon sale of the property.